Buildpals/tenderswift/README.md

 Run `sudo apt-get update`

 Now let's install the dependencies required for rbenv and Ruby with *[`apt-get`] :
-Run `sudo apt-get install autoconf bison build-essential libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm3 libgdbm-dev` in your terminal
+`sudo apt-get install autoconf bison build-essential libssl-dev libyaml-dev libreadline6-dev zlib1g-dev libncurses5-dev libffi-dev libgdbm3 libgdbm-dev` in your terminal

 ### Install Rbenv
 Now we are ready to install rbenv.
 Let's clone the rbenv repository from git.
 You should complete these steps from the user account from which you plan to run Ruby.